 Today, the average lifespan for Americans has increased dramatically, due in large part to medical advances.
 Although this is a positive development, the challenges of aging — declining health, living on a fixed income, and paying for medical care, prescription medications, and assistive devices — are daunting.
 At some point, many elderly individuals may need to consider entering a nursing home or assisted living facility, the cost of which is exorbitant.
-The best way to plan for long-term care is to consult an experienced elder law and estate planning attorney.
+The best way to plan for long-term care is to consult a Houston Medicaid Planning lawyer.

 The Informed Choice in Medicaid Planning

 At Your Legacy Legal Care, we will work to ensure that your needs and goals are met both efficiently and effectively.
 We can address a wide range of Elder Law concerns, such as:

 - Advance directives (health care proxies, living wills)

 - Finding the right nursing home/assisted living facility

 - Medicaid eligibility

 - Asset protection